beamartin27/tinylink/docs/PLANNING.md

 Build a tiny, reliable app that:

 - Shortens a long URL into a short code.
-- Redirects visitors and increments a click counter.
+- Redirects visitors.
-- Shows a QR code for the short URL.
+- (Extra Feature) Shows a QR code for the short URL.
-- (Extra Feature) Expiry date disables redirects after a set time.
+- (Optional, if only time permits) Expiry date disables redirects after a set time and keeping track of a click counter.

 ---